 The Tudor Tailor is brought to you by...

-Ninya Mikhaila (author) has been making reconstructions of historic costumes for museums and heritage sites since 1988.
-She established her business in 1994 after gaining a Higher National Diploma in Costume Interpretation at the London College of Fashion.
-She has been the principal maker for JMD&Co since then.
-Other clients include Historic Royal Palaces, The Royal Armouries, The National Trust, English Heritage, The National Archives and Gainsborough’s House.
-Ninya also led Nottingham University’s recent course in the social history of Tudor dress.
-Ninya is married to Michael Perry, they live in Nottingham with their two young daughters.
+Ninya Mikhaila established her business making reconstructions of historic costumes for museums and heritage sites in 1994 after gaining a Higher National Diploma in Costume Interpretation at the London College of Fashion.
+Her clients include Historic Royal Palaces, The Royal Armouries, The National Trust, English Heritage, The National Archives and Gainsborough’s House.
+Ninya also led Nottingham University’s recent course on the social history of Tudor dress and is currently featured in a BBC television series A Stitch in Time, which looks at what reconstructing period clothes can tell us about people in the past.
+Ninya is married to Michael Perry.
+They live in Nottingham with their two young daughters.

 Michael Perry (illustrator) worked as a designer for Games Workshop from 1978-2014.
 As a freelance illustrator he has provided the colour plates for eight Osprey Men at Arms and Campaign Series reference books.
 In 2013 Michael was commissioned to produce eight large illustrated figures for inclusion in the In Fine Style exhibition for The Royal Collection.
 He runs Perry Miniatures, a company making 28mm historical figures for collectors, with his brother Alan.
 Through Perry Miniatures Michael has illustrated and published books on military history including The First Carlist War by Conrad Cairns and Go Strong into the Desert by Lt.
 Col. Mike Snook.
 He is married to Ninya Mikhaila, they live in Nottingham with their two young daughters.